Counting Guidance for High Fidelity Text-to-Image Synthesis: Preliminaries

 \section{Preliminaries}

-Denoising Diffusion Probabilistic Models (DDPM) \cite{ho2020denoising} define a forward noising process and a reverse denoising process, each with $T$ steps ($T=1000$ in the paper).
+Denoising Diffusion Probabilistic Models (DDPM) \cite{ho2020denoising} define a forward noising process and a reverse denoising process, each with $T$ steps (e.g., $T=1000$).
 The forward process $q(x_{t}|x_{t-1})$ is defined as

-where $\alpha_{t}$ and $x_{t}$ are schedule and data point at time step $t$.
+where $\alpha_{t}$ is the schedule and $x_{t}$ is the data point at time step $t$.
 This process can be seen as iteratively adding scaled Gaussian noise.
 Thanks to the property of the Gaussian distribution, we can obtain $q(x_{t}|x_{0})$ directly as